Testability of Reverse Causality Without Exogenous Variation: Conclusion

 \section{Conclusion}

 Endogeneity is a common threat to causal identification in econometric models.
 Reverse causality is one source of such endogeneity.
 We build on work by \textcite{hoyer09anm,mooijetal16} who have shown that the causal direction between two variables $ X $ and $ Y $ is identifiable in models with additively separable error terms and nonlinear function forms.
-We extend their results by allowing for additional control covariates $ \W $ and heteroskedasticity w.r.t. them and, thus, provide a heteroskedasticity-robust method to classify reverse causality.
+We extend their results by allowing for additional control covariates $ \W $ and heteroskedasticity w.r.t. them and, thus, provide a heteroskedasticity-robust method to test for reverse causality.
+In addition, we show how this test can be extended to a bivariate causal discovery algorithm by comparing the test statistics of residual and purported cause of two candidate models.
+We extend known results on causal identification and causal discovery to settings with heteroskedasticity with respect to additional control covariates.

 An empirical application underscores the feasibility of the proposed algorithm.
 We analyze the causal link between income and work experience, as proxied by age, and show that our procedure provides evidence that the true causal direction is from work experience to income.
 Though this result is not substantively surprising because income cannot causally influence work experience, it is encouraging that our algorithm can distinguish between the causal directions without resorting to instruments or other sources of exogenous variation.
-This underscores the value of our proposed methodology to shed light on the causal structure of economic phenomena without resorting to exogeneous variations or substantive economic theory.
+This underscores the value of our proposed methodology to shed light on the causal structure of economic phenomena without resorting to exogenous variation.